 IBM Planning Analytics

-IBM offers a comprehensive portfolio of business intelligence, performance management and advanced analytics solutions.
-The core offerings are IBM Cognos Analytics, IBM Cognos TM1, IBM Planning Analytics, IBM Watson Analytics, and the IBM SPSS Predictive Analytics portfolio.
-This product review focuses solely on IBM Cognos Analytics.
+IBM offers a comprehensive portfolio of BI, performance management and advanced analytics solutions.
+The core offering consists of IBM Cognos Analytics, IBM Planning Analytics, IBM Watson Analytics and the IBM SPSS Predictive Analytics portfolio.

-TM1 – IBM’s strategic planning product – has been on the market since the early 1980s.
+Planning Analytics has been on the market since the early 1980s.
 Cognos acquired the product as part of its takeover of Applix shortly before Cognos itself was purchased by IBM.
-Due to TM1’s rich functionality for planning and analysis, and its in-memory technology, the product plays a strategic role for IBM.
-TM1 is essentially a high-performance, multidimensional in-memory database for planning and OLAP analysis.
-The solution offers Excel and Web front ends and has capabilities for publishing Excel content on the Web.
+Due to Planning Analytics’ rich functionality for planning and OLAP analysis, and its in-memory technology, the product plays a strategic role for IBM.
+Planning Analytics is essentially a high-performance, multidimensional in-memory database for planning and analysis.

 User & Use Cases

 IBM Planning Analytics is primarily a planning/budgeting and OLAP analysis product.
 Based on Excel as a front end, ad hoc query and standard/enterprise reporting are also frequent use cases.
 Dashboards/scorecards and advanced analysis are planned use cases for nearly half of our survey respondents.